dbos-inc/dbos-docs/docs/api-reference/decorators.md

 #### `@DefaultRequiredRole`

-List default required roles for all Operon functions in the class.
+List default required roles for all functions in the class.
 This can be overridden at the function level with `@RequiredRole`.

 ```typescript
 @DefaultRequiredRole(['user'])